jeremiah-c-leary/vhdl-style-guide/docs/procedure_rules.rst

 |phase_2| |error|

-This rule checks for a single space between the following procedure elements:  **procedure** keyword, procedure name, open parenthesis, close parenthesis, and **is** keywords.
+This rule checks for a single space between the following procedure elements:  **procedure** keyword, procedure designator, open parenthesis, close parenthesis, and **is** keywords.

 **Violation**